JackFongNew/dsiprojects/Vegetarian and Carnivore Classification/README.md

 Nowadays, marketing strategy has moved from B2C method (companies create and sell products that they think the customers needs) to the C2B method (observing customers' behavior, listening and reviewing customers' comments and co-create new products).
 The C2B approach evolved from the growth of popular consumer-generated media and content across different consumer online outlets, such as social networks, websites, blogs, podcasts or videos.
 To be able to better serve and achieve my customers' expectations, I would have to know the latest and hottest topics about food and the best place for me to get this information is through tracking trending topics on social media or blogs.

 ### Methodology
-1. Set the problem statement/ business approach.
+1. Set the problem statement.
-2. Data resource searching (Reddit).
-3. Web scraping and data collection.
+2. Web scraping and data collection(Reddit).
-4. Data preparation and data massage.
+3. Data massage and data preparation.
-5. Exploratory Data Analysis.
+4. Exploratory data analysis.
-6. Regularization and Classification: Logistic Regression, Multinomial Naive Bayes, Random Forest Classification.
+5. Regularization and classification: Logistic Regression, Multinomial Naive Bayes, Random Forest.
-7. Evaluation: Confusion Matrix.
+6. Evaluation: Confusion Matrix and ROC curve with AUC.
-8. Inferential Statistic.
+7. Misclassification Analysis.
-9. Conclusion and Further Research.
+8. Conclusion and Recommendations.

 ### Stakeholder
 My main stakeholder for this project will be my company's marketing team whereby they can utilize the information to make better decision for new products and services.

-### Data source
+### Data Source
 Reddit is an American social news aggregation, web content rating and discussion website.
 It is a network of communities based on people's interests.
 I will be using the posts from Reddit website for my project.

 - [Reddit - Vegetarian](https://www.reddit.com/r/vegetarian/)